pran-7-5/eco_style/README.md

 most people should use ebicycles or scooters = vespa electrica and equivalent best car in the world = cheapest ev availiable(citroen e-c3) = 15000 USD max (till 2023)(well ev solar charging would require 1 more solar panel addition to above calculation)

-best car is toyota mirai but very expensive write now, coz its life span is 100 years, it is called a forever car.(future is green hydrogen fuel cell)(battery = toxic and cant be used in aviation)
+best car is toyota mirai but very expensive write now, coz its life span is 100 years, it is called a forever car.(future is green hydrogen fuel cell not "Lithium battery = toxic and cant be used in aviation")

 ** a lot of metals need to be removed from these appliance and replaced by flax fiber.
 ```